-If you’re over 50 and just starting to workout, proceed cautiously.
-Choose low-impact activities like cycling, swimming, yoga or the elliptical trainer.
+In general, choose low-impact activities, such as cycling, swimming, yoga or the elliptical trainer.
 Gear up slowly and make sure you are warmed up and stretched.
-Be careful and have fun.

 “Most importantly, choose an activity you enjoy and have fun,” says Dr. Cutter “Exercise boosts your mood, as well as your physical fitness.”